-unexpected illness and unable to contact their individual instructors directly, the Dean of Students Office sends an Emergency Notification.
+unexpected illness and unable to contact their individual instructors directly, the Dean of Students Office sends an student dies while enrolled at the university, an official Emergency Notification.
 An Emergency Notification is memo is sent by the Dean of Students Office to the not a request or mandate to excuse an absence, is not College Dean, Department Head, and other impacted appropriate for non-emergency situations (such as car areas of the University community.
 If you are aware of problems, minor illnesses, or a past absence) and is not a student death, please report that information to the a requirement for students.
-Students are encouraged to contact their instructors prior to or immediately upon their return to campus to arrange for completion of the work.
+Students are encouraged to Dean of Students Office at 621-7057. contact their instructors prior to or immediately upon their return to campus to arrange for completion of the work.